 Museum de Lakenhal

 Museum de Lakenhal is one of the city of Leiden’s cultural treasures.
 This municipal museum is situated in a monumental building in the old city centre.
 During the Dutch Golden Age it was the centre of Leiden’s booming textile trade and while its stunning original façade remains intact, the interior of the building has been transformed over the centuries.
-From late 2016 until mid-2018 the museum will be closed for restoration and expansion.
-However, it plays a key role in celebrating 100 years of the De Stijl art movement in 2017 by hosting an impressive open-air exhibition in Leiden.

 - Discover more than 400 years of Dutch history at Leiden’s spectacular municipal museum.